 Dr. Eliza Bliss-Moreau

-Dr. Eliza Bliss-Moreau is an Assistant Professor in the Department of Psychology and a Core Scientist at the California National Primate Research Center at the University of California, Davis.
+Dr. Eliza Bliss-Moreau is an Associate Professor in the Department of Psychology and a Core Scientist at the California National Primate Research Center at the University of California, Davis.
 She completed her undergraduate (S.B. in biology and psychology) and graduate training (Ph.D. in psychology) at Boston College and a postdoctoral fellowship in nonhuman primate neuroscience and UC Davis.
 Prior to joining Psychology, she was a faculty member in the UC Davis School of Veterinary Medicine.

-Dr. Brittany aguilar / post doctoral Fellow
+Dr. Brittany aguilar / post doctoral Scholar

 Brittany completed a Ph.D. in Neuroscience at Georgetown University under the advisement of Drs.
 Patrick Forcelli and Ludise Malkova in the Department of Pharmacology.
 Her dissertation work was broad and included a comparative study of sensorimotor gating mechanisms between rodents and non-human primates and an analysis of anxiety-like behaviors in the genetically epilepsy prone rat model (GEPR-3s).
 Prior to beginning her Ph.D., Brittany received her B.S. from UC Irvine in Biology and worked in the UCI MIND Institute tissue repository collecting, storing, and distributing human brains for use in research.
 She is interested in promoting public awareness of scientific advancements and encouraging stewardship of science within academia.
 Follow Brittany on Twitter here.